hoangsvit/eplus.dev/cmel2m6ou000u02jx5h0x6asj.md

 If prompted "Do you want to continue", press `Y` and enter.

 3. In the Dataflow console, stop the job by selecting your job name, and clicking **Stop**.

-When prompted, click **Stop Job &gt; Cancel** to cancel the pipeline without draining.
+When prompted, click **Stop Job > Cancel** to cancel the pipeline without draining.

 4. In Cloud Shell, delete the topic:

 ```apache
 gcloud pubsub topics delete $TOPIC_ID
 ```

 5. In Cloud Shell, delete the files created by the pipeline:

 ```apache